Foreign tax credit

 - Income earned by enterprises that carry out new investment projects in industrial zones (except for industrial zones located in regions with favourable socio-economic conditions).

 From 1 January 2018, certain incentives, including a lower CIT rate, will be granted to small and medium enterprises (SMEs) (various criteria applied to be considered as SMEs).
 As an attempt to support taxpayers during the COVID-19 pandemic, a resolution was ratified in June 2020 to reduce CIT payable by 30% in 2020 for enterprises having annual revenue in 2020 not exceeding VND 200 billion.
+The 30% CIT reduction shall continue to apply for 2021 for companies having total revenue in 2021 not exceeding VND200b and lower than what they earned in 2019.
+The latter requirement will not be applied in certain cases, such as newly established companies and companies having undergone a merger or demerger in 2020 or 2021.

 Additional tax reductions may be available for engaging in manufacturing, construction, and transportation activities that employ several female staff and/or ethnic minorities.
 CIT reduction must correspond with the actual payment for those employees.